personium/legacy-docs/en/unit-administrator/Data_Management.md

 * ACL

 When the Resource Type is WebDAVServiceCollection or EngineServiceCollection, the collection setting acquisition API is recursively executed for that subordinate to acquire information.<br>If the Resource Type is a file, execute the file acquisition API and acquire the file.

+##### How to register acquired data
+Execute creation / registration API of corresponding object.<br>If there are multiple data, execute it recursively.